Hearing Hub Discovery Academy for Deaf and Hard of Hearing children

 Register interest now

-Places will first be offered to new families and then Parents of Deaf Children (PODC) Members, with any remaining places offered to returning families from the 4 December 2023.
+Places will first be offered to new families and then Parents of Deaf Children (PODC) Members from 5 June, with any remaining places offered to returning families from 6 June 2024.
 Places are limited and fill quickly, so please book as soon as possible.

 Our school holiday programs for children in years 1 - 6 have been tailored to meet the needs of deaf and hard of hearing (D/HH) kids, including: